 Polish psychologist and acclaimed author Ewa Woydyłło has a new book out this month.
-Entitled Good Memory, Bad Memory, it is her ninth publication with Wydawnictwo Literackie and—in classic Woydyłło style—it is a gentle, thoughtful and decidedly optimistic take on the self-improvement genre.
-The cover motto is you are what you remember and each of the featured essays and interviews addresses the ways we can begin to affect our experience of our memories, and thus effect an ability to accept life and live fully.
+Entitled Good Memory, Bad Memories, it is her ninth publication with Wydawnictwo Literackie and—in classic Woydyłło style—it is a gentle and optimistic take on the self-improvement genre.
+The cover motto is you are what you remember, and each of the featured essays and interviews addresses the ways we can begin to affect our experience of our memories, thus effecting acceptance of life and the capacity to live fully.
 Skewing in favor of anecdotes and common sense over checklists and study results, the overarching message is not you should but you can.
 And that is a philosophy I share with the writer (along with a staggering amount of DNA, because, in addition to being a psychologist and author, Ewa Woydyłło is also my mom).

 I’m pleased to report that I share another neat thing with the author—namely, a sense of authorship.
-At the behest of the writer and publisher, I shot the book’s cover image and selected from my archive the fourteen photographic illustrations used in the text.
-Thus, my mom’s new book is also my photographic debut—and our first official mother-daughter collaboration.
+At the behest of the writer and publisher, I shot the book’s cover image and selected the fourteen archival photo illustrations used in the text.
+Thus, my mom’s new book is also my photographic debut in the sphere of book publishing—and a first official mother-daughter collaboration.

 If you’re in Warsaw next Tuesday with nothing to do—join us for the inaugural event at Empik Junior at six o’clock in the evening on September 23, 2014.

 All images by Natalia Osiatynska, 2006–2014.